Are you eligible for Free Childcare for your Two-year old?

 1 September to 31 December they can start the beginning of the Spring term on or after 1 January

-Please keep visiting this section, we will keep adding to the FAQ's information that will be useful to families.
+Please keep visiting this section, we will keep adding to the FAQ's information that will be useful.

 Question: I’ve just got a job, what happens with my childcare funding?

 Answer: Once you have your confirmation email, if your circumstances change you are still entitled to the childcare funding.

 Question: I want to move childcare settings, I've found a new setting , What do I do?

 Answer: You must let your current childcare provider know that you do not want your child to attend their setting.
 They should give you back your original confirmation email if they have a copy, this is because it has a unique code on that is attached to your eligibility.
 You should then pass the confirmation email to the 'new' childcare setting so they can claim the funding to cover your childcare costs.

 Question: I want my child to attend all year round not just during term time.
 Can I do this?

 Answer: You should talk to your childcare provider about a 'stretched offer'.
 This is where you can "stretch" your child’s entitlement by taking less hours a week over more weeks of the year.

 Question: Is the funding for the childcare place only?

 Answer: The 15 hours of free childcare/early education for 2 year olds is not intended to cover the costs of meals, or extras (such as nappies or sun cream), extra hours or additional activities (such as trips).
 They may charge a fee for these.
 If you choose to pay for these it is an arrangement between you and the childcare provider.
 However, you must not be required to pay any fee as a condition of taking up a 15 hours place, and must be offered alternative options (extract taken from childcarechoices.gov.uk)